Skip to content

 • Smooth entrance and exit: Design the traffic flow in the parking lot to avoid congestion at the entry and exit points.
 The parking lot should provide for safe and efficient passage of automobiles and drivers.

-• The number of parking spaces for automobiles: Consider the expected occupancy of the building or area the parking lot serves and how many cars it will need to accommodate.
-Also, consult the zoning code in your state to learn the required number of parking spaces for various properties.
+• The number of parking spaces: Consider the expected occupancy of the building or area the parking lot serves and how many cars it will need to accommodate.
+Also, consult your state zoning codes to learn the required number of parking spaces for various properties.

 • Pedestrian access: Your design should provide walkway access from every parking space to the aisle and entrance of the parking lot.
 Also, for safety and efficiency, minimize the number of vehicle aisles pedestrians must cross when accessing the entrance.